TheHydrophobicityProject/HydrophobicityExplorer/README.md

 #### Modifying The SMILES Dictionary

-Monomers should be added to the `monomer_dict` in `smiles.py` with the head of the monomer at the left of the SMILES string and the tail at the right.
+Monomers should be added to the `monomer_dict` in `smiles.py` with the tail of the monomer at the left of the SMILES string and the head at the right.
+For example, propylene would be written 'CC(C)'.
 This allows easy construction of the polymer body by simply repeating this string `n` times.

 Initiator and terminator groups should be added to `init_dict` and the atom to which the rest of the polymer should attatch must be denoted with `*`.
 Additionally, the SMILES must be written such that the `*` is the first or last character in the string.
 If the end-group is palindromic no asterisk is necessary.
 The existing dictionary has examples of each of these conditions.